Funeral Planning

 If you cannot afford to bury/entomb the remains, the Diocese of Richmond’s Office of cemetery and Funeral Services manages a program at cemeteries to accommodate cremains from those who are unable to afford a proper disposition of the cremains.
 For more information on this option, contact the office at 767-339-0851.

 Where are the Catholic cemeteries near me?
-CLICK HERE.
+St. Ann Catholic Church is the nearest and to find out more CLICK HERE.
+For other options: CLICK HERE.

 What are the options for Funeral Rites?